Iraq War: Pre-war events

-Following 9/11, the Bush administration's national security team actively debated an invasion of Iraq.
-On the day of the attacks, Secretary of Defense Donald Rumsfeld asked his aides for: "best info fast.
+Following the September 11 attacks, the Bush administration's national security team debated an Iraq invasion.
+On the day of the attacks, US Secretary of Defense Donald Rumsfeld asked his aides for "best info fast.
 Judge whether good enough hit Saddam Hussein at the same time.
 Not only Osama bin Laden."
+The next day, Bush ordered White House counterterrorism coordinator Richard A. Clarke to investigate possible Iraqi involvement in the September 11 attacks, believing that a devastating attack like 9/11 involved a state sponsor.

-President Bush spoke with Rumsfeld on 21 November and instructed him to conduct a confidential review of OPLAN 1003, the war plan for invading Iraq.
+Bush spoke with Rumsfeld on 21 November and instructed him to conduct a confidential review of OPLAN 1003, the war plan for invading Iraq.
 Rumsfeld met with General Tommy Franks, the commander of US Central Command, on 27 November to go over the plans.
 A record of the meeting includes the question "How start?", listing multiple possible justifications for a US–Iraq War.
+Bush began laying the public groundwork for an invasion of Iraq in his January 2002 State of the Union address, calling Iraq a member of the Axis of Evil, and saying that the US "will not permit the world's most dangerous regimes to threaten us with the world's most destructive weapons."

-The rationale for invading Iraq as a response to 9/11 has been refuted, as there was no cooperation between Saddam Hussein and al-Qaeda.
+The intelligence community, however, indicated that there was no evidence linking Saddam Hussein to the September 11 attacks and there was little evidence that Iraq had any collaborative ties with Al Qaeda.
+Ultimately, the rationale for invading Iraq as a response to 9/11 has been widely refuted, as there was no cooperation between Saddam Hussein and al-Qaeda.